- Demos/

 Note that the model above is just an example for demonstration – there are important considerations that must be taken into account when performing QML research, including methods for data embedding, circuit architecture, and cost function, in order to build models that may have use.
 This is still an active area of research; see our demonstrations for details.

-Initialize your parameters¶
+Initialize your parameters

-Now, we can generate our trainable parameters weights
+Now, we can generate our trainable parameters weights and bias that will be used to train

 our QML model.